 I’m Pere Casulleras, a sound engineer, organist and teacher at the High School of Music in Catalonia in the departments of Sonology and Early Music.
 Located near the campus is the Museu de la Música de Barcelona, a music museum that holds an important collection of historical keyboard instruments.

 Some of these old instruments are restored and characteristically unique in the world.
-They can’t be carried out of the museum, or extensively played because the are very old and extremely fragile, thus drastically limiting the possibility for musicians to experiment with the sound and characteristics that existed in earlier centuries and styles.
+They can’t be carried out of the museum, or extensively played because they are very old and extremely fragile, thus drastically limiting the possibility for musicians to experiment with the sound and characteristics that existed in earlier centuries and styles.

 The Virtual Side of Instruments